-As we forge ahead through these extraordinary times with our clients, we’re taking (and sharing) notes on how to continue telling a brands’ story through the media and other channels during sensitive times.
+As we forge ahead through these extraordinary times with our clients, we’re taking (and sharing) notes on how to continue telling a brands’ story through startup PR and other marketing channels during sensitive times.
 Here’s a look at some of the council we’re giving.

 Get honest organically, with your brand-self.

 First and foremost, brands and their teams need to survey the landscape to decide whether or not they have value to the coronavirus conversation.